 He scored six goals in a successful Champions League campaign, including the opener in the final against Man United in Rome.

 His sublime nutmeg on Nemanja Vidic to facilitate the finish set the tone for a game in which Barca ultimately proved they were a level above every other team in Europe.

-It’s not often the best team in the world sells their star striker after a 36-goal season.
+It’s not often the best team in the world sells their star striker after a 36-goal season (all competitions).